tperger/PARTICIPATE/README.md

 # PARTICIPATE
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A stochastic approach to dynamic participation in energy communities
+## A stochastic approach to dynamic participation in energy communities

+This is the GitHub repository of the code developed for the analyses in

+Perger, T., Zwickl-Bernhard, S., Golab, A., & Auer, H. (2022).
+A stochastic approach to dynamic participation in energy communities.
+Elektrotechnik Und Informationstechnik : E & i. https://doi.org/10.1007/s00502-022-01069-2

 # License